DerekWW/flexbox-media-queries/README.md

 ![flexbox axis](https://cdn-images-1.medium.com/max/800/1*_Ruy6jFG7gUpSf76IUcJTQ.png)

-By default a flex container will put all elements on the main axis with no wrapping, even it it has to shrink the elements.
+By default a flex container will put all elements on the main axis with no wrapping, even if it has to shrink the elements.
 Lets try it!

-In the index.css file give container class the `display: flex;` property.
+In the index.css file give the container class the `display: flex;` property.
 Reload the HTML page.
 What has happened?
-The block level elements have shifted to sit along the main-axis, and also moved to the start of the cross-axis.
+The block level elements have shifted to sit along the main-axis, and also moved to the start of the cross-axis!

 ![axis-gif](https://cdn-images-1.medium.com/max/1000/1*L2W-ziqU45a1BNWV79ijDQ.gif)